Efficient Sparse Secure Aggregation for Federated Learning: Experiments

 \subsection{Datasets and Model Architectures}

 To demonstrate the utility of our proposed approaches, we conduct a series of image classification experiments on MNIST~\cite{MNISTdatabse} and CIFAR-10~\cite{CIFAR10database}.
-For client data, we use i.i.d. dataset partitions to mimic clients holding data samples from the same data distribution\footnote{ While such homogeneity cannot be expected in practice, we control for inter-client heterogeneity as this aspect is out of the scope of the current work. }.
-Both of these datasets represent basic image recognition tasks, namely, handwritten digit and natural image classification, respectively.
-For MNIST experiments, the 70,000 image dataset is randomly shuffled and then partitioned into a training dataset of 50,000 samples, a test dataset of 10,000 samples, and a validation dataset of 10,000 samples.
-Then, the training dataset is partitioned into five sets, and each is given to one of the $C=5$ clients, thus we have 10,000 samples per client.
-We conduct the same dataset partition procedure for CIFAR-10, however as the training dataset contains 40,000 samples, each client is given only 8,000 samples.
+For client data, we use i.i.d. dataset partitions to mimic clients holding data samples from the same data distribution\footnote{ Such homogeneity cannot be expected in practice but data heterogeneity is out of the scope of the current work. }.
+The MNIST dataset is composed of a 60k training image dataset and a 10k test image dataset.
+For MNIST experiments, the training dataset is randomly shuffled and then partitioned into a training dataset of 50k samples and a validation dataset of 10k samples.
+Then, the training dataset is partitioned into five sets, and each is given to one of the $C=5$ clients, thus we have 10k samples per client.
+We similarly partition the 40k training dataset of CIFAR10.

-For our MNIST experiments, we train a simple LeNet-5 network~\cite{LeNet_LBBH98} for the task of digit classification.
-This architecture is detailed in Table~\ref{tab:LeNetArchitecture} in Appendix~\ref{appendix:network_architecture} and consists of $N = 61,706$ trainable parameters.
-For CIFAR-10, we train the same AlexNet~\cite{AlexNet_KSH17} architecture as demonstrated in the original \texttt{FedAvg} work~\cite{CommEfficient_MMRH17}.
-We also utilize the same image preprocessing pipeline as was proposed in this work, e.g. random flipping, and normalization.
-This AlexNet CNN is detailed in Table~\ref{tab:AlexNetArchitecture} in Appendix~\ref{appendix:network_architecture} and consists of $N = 1,756,426$ trainable parameters.
+For our MNIST experiments, we train a simple LeNet-5 network~\cite{LeNet_LBBH98} which consists of $N = 61,706$ trainable parameters.
+This architecture is detailed in Table~\ref{tab:LeNetArchitecture} in Appendix~\ref{appendix:network_architecture}.
+For CIFAR-10, we train the same AlexNet~\cite{AlexNet_KSH17} architecture as demonstrated in the original \texttt{FedAvg} work~\cite{CommEfficient_MMRH17}, which consists of $N = 1,756,426$ trainable parameters.
+This architecture is detailed in Table~\ref{tab:AlexNetArchitecture} in Appendix~\ref{appendix:network_architecture}.
+We also utilize the same image preprocessing pipeline as was proposed in this work, e.g. random flipping, and color normalization.

 The goal of our experiments is to demonstrate that with our proposed method, compared to \texttt{FedAvg}~\cite{FL_MMRA16} with no compression, we obtain a computation and communication efficient secure aggregation without compromising accuracy.
 We note that more modern neural architectures could be utilized, as well as larger datasets across more varied tasks.
 However, as our approach is agnostic to the underlying task, we utilize these simpler ML experiments for the sake of clarity of our demonstration.